sheikhtausif/quora-clone/README.md

 [![Build Status](https://travis-ci.org/joemccann/dillinger.svg?branch=master)](https://travis-ci.org/joemccann/dillinger)

-Quora is a social question-and-answer website where user can ask their questions and share their answers over the world.
+Quora is an online platform where users can clarify their own and others' doubts and users can ask their questions and share their answers over the world.

 **To see the live site click the below link.**